asssde2002/pzipper/README.md

     SMARTCONTRACT ||--o{ SMARTCONTRACTDEPLOYMENT : "1 to N"
 ``` -->
+* Note:
+    * The contract file will be saved in the `/backend/blockchain/contracts/` folder.

 ### How to start the services
 1. `docker-compose build --no-cahce`
 2. `docker-compose up`